Low-exposure, high-quality multimodal speckle X-ray imaging via an intrinsic gradient-flow approach: Theory

 The variables $\alpha_1$ and $\alpha_2$ are interpreted as being associated with the refraction angles in the $x$ and $y$ directions, respectively, which consider dark-field effects.
+The third variable, $\alpha_3$, is a thickness-dependent dark-field term.
 Numerically, $\nabla_\perp V$ can be computed on a square array of pixels with pixel size $\mathcal{W}\times\mathcal{W}$ using Fourier filtering,

 where $f_d$ is the noise-robust derivative filter \citep{Fornberg_1987},

 and $f_L$ is the inverse $\nabla_\perp^2$ filter \citep{Paganin_Favre-Nicolin_Mirone_Rack_Vilanova_Olbinado_Fernandez_daSilva_Pelliccia_2020,Press2007},